Soccer Positions: The Ultimate Guide

 Goalkeeper #1

-You probably realize the value of a goalkeeper even if you’re entirely new to the game.
+You probably realize the value of a goalkeeper even if you’re entirely new to the game!
 They have a huge responsibility and are considered the last line of defense.

 The primary responsibility of the goalkeeper, or “keeper,” or “goalie” is to prevent goals from being scored by the opposition.
+Easy (and hard) as that!

 For their duties, keepers have special privileges which allow them to use their hands.
-However, they are subject to the no-hands restriction once they leave the box or if a ball is passed back to them by their own teammate.
+However, they are subject to the no-hands restriction once they leave the box or if a ball is passed back to them by their teammate.

 As soon as the ball gets into the defensive third, all eyes are on the goalkeeper, who is known for making good decisions and reacting quickly.